SG-PL-SUMMIT/sg-pl-summit.github.io/_pages/about.md

 ## mailing list

 All SG PL Summit related communications will be made via the following [mailing list](https://groups.google.com/g/plsg).
 To join, please get in touch with **TBD**.

 This mailing list has very low traffic.
-If you have interests in programming languages research in Singapore, we encourage you to sign up.
+If you are interested in programming languages research in Singapore, we encourage you to sign up.